-We endeavour to set firm and clear boundaries through our focus on the 4 R's: Rigour, Respect, Relationships and Responsibility.
-The core College values permeate throughout our relevant and challenging curriculum as we create a solid foundation in preparation for the senior secondary phase of education.
-The Middle School provides the continuity between Primary and Senior Secondary and we consider it vital to build partnerships with our families as we embark on this journey together.
+In the Middle School we endeavour to set firm and clear boundaries through our focus on the 4 R's: Rigour, Respect, Relationships, and Responsibility.
+The core College values permeate throughout our relevant and challenging curricula as we create a solid foundation in preparation for the Senior Secondary phase of education.
+The Middle School provides the continuity between Primary and Senior Secondary.
+We consider it vital to build partnerships with our families as we embark on this journey together.